The ecstasy and irony of finally getting that special lifer: the Swainson’s Warbler

 I squatted down low trying to get a better view but all I could see was the flitting image of a small, drab brown bird.
 It could have been any bird from what I could see.
 Our group tried to follow this furtive warbler as it non-chalantly moved through the thick bush feeding on insects, spiders and other small critters it found in the leaf litter.
 This went on for half an hour and all I could get was a fleeting glimpse of the bird but I was elated.
 After all these many years of searching I finally saw my first Swainson’s Warbler.
 I did not get a very good view of the bird but it was a lifer for me and I was giddy with excitement.
 I fist-bumped Lisa—our little ritual whenever we get a lifer.
 There is a special feeling of elation and excitement birders get when spotting a new bird species for the first time in their life.
 I call this feeling “Lifer Ecstasy.”
 I was happy and it didn’t matter if it was rainy and windy and we wouldn’t be going on our planned boat birding tour.
 I saw my first Swainson’s Warbler (albeit just a brief glimpse) and this little victory more than compensated not going birding on Laguna Madre.

-Sadly and somewhat ironically we found out shortly after we had left South Padre Island that our wondrous lifer’s life was to be short.
-News that it was caught and eaten by a Loggerhead Shrike (another uncommon bird which has suffered a drastic population loss in recent years) spread fast, both at the festival and on Twitter.
+We had just arrived back at the Bird Festival headquarters and were telling other festival-goers of our find when we heard the news that the very same Swainson’s Warbler was caught and eaten by a Loggerhead Shrike (another uncommon bird which has suffered a drastic population loss in recent years).
+The news was spreading fast, both at the festival and on Twitter.
 I was saddened at the untimely loss of our little lifer who had thrilled us so much.
 Why couldn’t that Loggerhead Shrike catch one of the many House Sparrows hanging around the Nature Center instead?
 Well, that is just nature’s way I try to tell myself.
 Birding would not be birding if it didn’t have its moments of both ecstasy and irony.

 Warning: Video contains all my dreams being torn apart and devoured by a Loggerhead Shrike.